 Time & Place

-This course is being offered in a Scheduled Online format on Wednesdays from 10:00 am to 11:30 am Pacific, starting with an orientation session on October 16, 2019 and wrapping up on November 13, 2019.
+This course is being offered in a Scheduled Online format on Tuesdays from 9:30 am to 11:30 am Pacific, starting with an orientation session on November 9, 2021 and wrapping up on December 7, 2021.

 Cancellation notifications received up until one day before the start of the course are eligible for a refund, less a $25 administrative fee.
 Cancellation notifications received after the start of the course are not eligible for refund.